 - they are registered for MGD, including their registration number

 - they are not (or will not at the time of deregistration) be a registrable person in respect of the premises concerned, or that they wish to join a group or partnership and

 - the date from which deregistration should take effect

-The RP must send the notice to the following address:
+The RP must send the notice by post to the gambling duties registration address.